 Victims may experience more pressing issues besides superficially appearing wounds and less severe bodily injuries.
 Dog bites will cause some victims to suffer permanent nerve damage to their hands and limbs, causing loss of movement or sensation.
 The dog bite victim can lose their limb or finger in extreme dog attacks, making expensive emergency medical care and skillful surgical treatment necessary in many cases.

 Canines have an unusual amount of jaw strength.
 Dogs remain domesticated wolves no matter what they look like to a person.
-Their ancestors hunted for food, ripping flesh from their prey and even breaking bones.
-Dogs have not lost their jaw strength, with some large dogs equipped with as much as 200 pounds of jaw pressure per square inch.
+Wolves, the dog's ancestors, hunted for food, ripping flesh from their prey, breaking bones.
+Modern dogs have not lost their jaw strength, with some large dogs equipped with as much as 200 pounds of jaw pressure per square inch.
 When a dog attack occurs, it can break hands and other bones, tearing flesh, damaging your nerves underneath your tender skin, tiny children, and females.

-There are two ways nerve damage can occur:
+There are two ways your limbs and extremities can suffer nerve damage:

-- During a dog attack, a bite can break the skin.
+- Puncture bite: During a dog attack, a bite can break the skin.